You can find the Crossref Plugin from your dashboard by navigating to Tools > Import/Export > Crossref XML Export Plugin.

 The Crossref XML Export Plugin can deposit DOIs to Crossref for registration in a variety of ways:

-You can also register your content with Crossref entirely outside of OJS using the Crossref metadata manager, though the plugin can save you having to input metadata by hand.
+You can also register your content with Crossref entirely outside of OJS using Crossref’s Web Deposit Form, though the plugin can save you having to input metadata by hand.

 To enable automatic deposits, simply check the box on the settings page.